 Antibiotics can be a waste of money.

-Generic antibiotic drops and ointments can cost $12 to $60.
+Generic antibiotic drops and ointments can cost as much as $60.
 For newer, brand name drugs, you can pay over $130.
 And if you have an antibiotic-resistant infection, you will need more doctor visits and costly medicines.

 Who should use antibiotics for pink eye?